Books & Databases

 www.RomanceBookCloud.com – a huge collection of steamy Romance novels for the older crowd!

 The Hostler History Room has books, photographs, genealogical records, cemetery records, obituaries, and other materials pertaining to Bellwood-Antis community history, Blair County history, general Pennsylvania history, and the Pennsylvania Railroad.
 For information on specific materials available in the Hostler History Room, e-mail firstname.lastname@example.org or call 814-742-8234.
-Patrons are welcome to use the Hostler History Room for research anytime the library is open: Mondays-Thursdays from 1:00-8:00 PM and Saturdays from 9:00 AM-4:00 PM.
+To make sure social distancing is being observed, usage of the History Room will be limited to two people at a time.

 Power Library is Pennsylvania’s Electronic Library full of free, information-packed databases available to anyone with a library card.
 Visit Power Library by clicking here.
 You will need a library card to login.